Tooth Decay & Cavities Prevention

 An intact tooth is always best.

 If a cavity of caries is small, it can usually heal by itself, provided the conditions are right.
 However, if it is more pronounced, it will need to be removed and replaced with some form of restoration.
 We believe that an intact, unfilled tooth is always the best.
-That is why prevention is very important.
+That is why tooth decay prevention is very important.

 Small initial caries can heal

 During your SnöTM examination, we might find caries.
-However, if the caries is only limited to the enamel, the treatment is professional cleaning, proper instruction in diet and hygiene.
+However, if the caries is only limited to the enamel, the treatment is professional cleaning, and proper instruction in diet and hygiene.